goose20090/messagely/README.md

 # Messaging-like

 Messaging-like is a React and Rails-based application, streamlined for user messaging.
 The application serves as a platform for users to manage conversations, send, edit, and delete messages.
-Conversations are dynamic, allowing modifications and deletions that will still be communicated to the .

-For each send message, on-spot error notifications are provided during validation failures.
+For each message sent, on-spot error notifications are provided during validation failures.
 Conversations are dynamic, permitting edit and delete actions on a user's own messages.
 However, users cannot delete others' messages, and the system responsibly notifies the other user of any changes.

 ## Features